 Pic.
 4. Advanced search in Microsoft Exchange database.

-Because Veeam Explorer for Exchange is an entirely free tool, it doesn’t require any licenses for e-discovery.
-Veeam Explorer for Exchange uses standard APIs when working with the database.
+Because Veeam Explorer for Microsoft Exchange is an entirely free tool, it doesn’t require any licenses for e-discovery.
+Veeam Explorer for Microsoft Exchange uses standard APIs when working with the database.
 Supported versions include Microsoft Exchange 2010 and 2013.

-People, companies and non-profits use Veeam Explorer for Exchange in a lot of different use scenarios.
+People, companies and non-profits use Veeam Explorer for Microsoft Exchange in a lot of different use scenarios.
 For those wishing to know more, I’ve listed a couple of the scenarios below:

 - Legal discovery: Some countries’ require that records about money, people and data specific to the company should be retained for 3 years.
 Others require 5, 10 or even 15 years.
 To be able to meet your countries’ mandatory court or compliance requirements, sysadmins should consider legal department requests to find messages or attached files for a selected user by specific search criteria as top priority requests.